Literature: Samson and Delilah

 His life's story has been the subject of one theatrical film, 1949's Samson and Delilah

-starring Victor Mature and Hedy Lamarr in the title roles, which was remade twice on TV, the first in 1984 (with Mature doing a cameo as Samson's father) and another in 1996 (which featured Dennis Hopper, Michael Gambon and Elizabeth Hurley).
+starring Victor Mature and Hedy Lamarr in the title roles, which was remade twice on TV, the first in 1984 (with Mature doing a cameo as Samson's father) and another in 1996 (which featured Dennis Hopper, Michael Gambon and Elizabeth Hurley); Delilah tends to get more screen time in the films than she does in the original story.
 There's also an operatic

 version by French composer Camille Saint-SaŽns, the source of the popular concert piece "Bacchanal."